 Linguee is useful for intermediate to advanced German learners.
 When you search for a word, the websites will show you a number of paragraphs in which the word is used.
-This shows you the various contexts in which the word or phrase may be used in.
+This shows you the various contexts in which the word or phrase may be used.

 Many important German documents and letters differ stylistically from those in America.
 Rather than rushing into it and writing an important letter exactly how you would here, you need to think carefully to ensure that bad form doesn’t give the reader the wrong impression.
 To ensure you don’t mess up, it’s a good idea to use an online template.

-There are loads of letter templates online.
+There are loads of letter and email templates online.
 Depending on what you need one for, you’ll find a lot by simply googling.
-So if you need a cover letter for a job, just google “German cover letter” or the German equivalent, Bewerbungsbrief.
+So if you need a cover letter for a job, just google “German cover letter” or the German equivalent, ein Anschreiben or Bewerbungsschreiben.

 If you don’t fully understand a question or translation, you can check in with other Duolingo members.
-After each question, you’ll be invited to comment on the answer—this just like in the Leo message boards, all the Duolingo users chip in to help each other out with any queries or particularly difficult aspects of the language!
+After each question, you’ll be invited to comment on the answer.

 FluentU is another great language learning app that offers you the chance to read and write in German.

-If you want to put your German out there and practice with some native speakers, log into Twitter and follow all the excellent accounts who regularly tweet in German.
+If you want to put your German out there and practice with some native speakers, log into Twitter and follow all the excellent German-language accounts.
 Tweeting with Germans will show you the German they use in everyday life, and you may even pick up some quirky idioms and slang!
-If you want to see informal German in action, and you fancy trying to impress the Germans with yours, Twitter is possibly the best online tool at the minute.

 You can always flood your existing friends’ Facebook feeds with German language posts as well, or hop over to some German Facebook pages and groups to make new friends and join in some lively discussions.